mc²56 - Fader Strip Controls

 Controls Overview

-Each channel fader strip is divided into the areas described below.
+Each fader strip is divided into the areas described below.

 Operation